EnflameTechnology/vllm-gcu/docs/source/tutorials/multi_node.md

 ## Overview

-This document provides a professional guide for deploying DeepSeek-R1 in a high-performance multi-node setup using Data Parallelism (DP), Tensor Parallelism (TP), and Expert Parallelism (EP) on GCU hardware.
+This document provides a professional guide for deploying DeepSeek-R1 in an efficient multi-node setup using Data Parallelism (DP), Tensor Parallelism (TP), and Expert Parallelism (EP) on GCU hardware.
 The setup targets 4 nodes (each with 8 GCUs), for a total of 32 GCUs.

 ### Parallelism Strategy